MichaelSpencer1995/3d-Engine/README.md

 <script type="text/javascript" src="https://unpkg.com/3d-engine"></script>
 ```

-The only required parameter to be passed into the engine is a element selector string, which is the injection site for the engine.
+The only required parameter to be passed into the engine is an element selector string, which is the injection site for the engine.

 ```html